tthompson082/java-safezoos/README.md

 ## Instructions
 Using your java-zoos as a starting point (https://github.com/LambdaSchool/java-zoos.git), add OAuth2 security to the application.

+NOTE: The SeedData.java file is NOT MEANT TO BE USED DIRECTLY.
+You will need to modify it to fit your application.
+It is only provided as an example!!!

 * ROLE ADMIN should be allowed to access /admin /animals /zoos

 * ROLE ZOODATA should be allowed to access /zoos